-The vehicle identification number and maximum weights are shown on a plate located on the lock side of the passenger door aperture at the bottom.
+The vehicle identification number and maximum weights are shown on a plate located at the bottom of the right-hand side door aperture.

-VEHICLE IDENTIFICATION NUMBER (VIN)
+VEHICLE IDENTIFICATION NUMBER

 The vehicle identification number is stamped into the floor panel on the right-hand side, beside the front seat.
 It is also shown on the left-hand side of the instrument panel.